How to Find and Hire a Caregiver for Seniors

 • Mobility problems

-• Medical condition and illness
+• Medical conditions and illnesses

 • Medication list and intake schedule

-Home details that the caregiver needs to have access
+Home details that the caregiver needs

-• Own room or space for in-home caregivers
+• Room information for in-home caregivers

 • Keys to accessible areas of the house